ai-learning-space/sql-expert/Data Selection (Part 1)/Operator WHERE.md

 <aside>

-💡 Comparison of any values with `NULL` returns `NULL` , except for equivalence operator
+💡 Comparison of any values with `NULL` returns `NULL` , except for equivalence operator.

 </aside>